Selena (film): Development

 Abraham told Esparza he did not want Nava to be the director because of his ego, though Esparza convinced Abraham that he was the perfect candidate.
 Producer Robert Katz later said Nava was chosen because other films he directed "[have] a very uplifting and positive quality" and believed they deal with "very strong and tragic elements."
 The Dallas Morning News found Nava's works to give "moviegoers a passionate, powerful look at Hispanic life".
 On September 8, 1995, Abraham informed the media his decision to partner with Esparza/Katz Productions and announced the film's budget to be in the range of $15 and $20 million.
 In an Entertainment Weekly interview, Abraham confessed on wanting the duo because they were "in tune with our culture".
-Other Hispanic filmmakers were considered to direct the film including Luis Valdez and Edward James Olmos but had settled with Nava.
+Other Hispanic filmmakers were considered to direct the film including Luis Valdez and Edward James Olmos (who later joined the cast for the film), but had settled with Nava.
 Katz said the team had overcome "what most people thought was a fatal contract" by entrusting Abraham's decisions and having a working relationship with him throughout the film's production: "working things out in advance so the studios knew exactly what we were proposing."

 Nava began writing the script after recording the Quintanilla family on their stories about Selena.
 Suzette commented on how Nava took "hours and hours of little stories of our lives and what we would do and how we felt."
 Nava explained how some stories "had came out" during his recording sessions with the family and published the first draft on March 4, 1996.
 The incident where Selena and Perez eloped was written in the draft, which Abraham expressed disagreements on.
 Citing the singer's popularity with children, he was concerned that they could get the wrong message about elopement as being in her best interest.

 Nava took a few days to persuade Abraham about the scene's content before he agreed to it, noting that although he understood Abraham's viewpoint, Selena's elopement was important to include because it was a major part of her story.
 He further insisted that his character's embrace of the match after the scene would shade a more positive tone after his earlier negative judgments on Selena and Perez's relationship.
 Curious about how Nava found out about the elopement, Abraham asked the director and found out that he had interviewed Perez, who had said that Selena had coaxed him into engagement.
 The earlier assumption was that Perez had pressured her into secretly getting married.